dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo9-getcodeinfo4-method.md

 ---
 # ICorProfilerInfo9::GetCodeInfo4 Method

- Given the native code start address, return the the blocks of virtual memory that store this code.
+ Given the native code start address, returns the blocks of virtual memory that store this code.

 ## Syntax